Karl Gölsdorf: Inventions

 From 1893 to 1916, Karl Gölsdorf was the chief design engineer of the Imperial Royal Austrian State Railways (kaiserlich-königlichen österreichischen Staatsbahnen or kkStB) and developed 25 different classes of steam locomotive (in 47 variants) during his career.
-Amongst his designs were such well-known types as the Class 30 operated by the Vienna Stadtbahn, the Atlantics of classes 108 and 308, and the ten-coupled class 380.
-Notable 'special' designs included the rack railway locomotives of Class 269 for the Erzbergbahn and the narrow gauge Yv for the Ybbstalbahn.
+Amongst his designs were such well-known types as the class 30 operated by the Vienna Stadtbahn, the Atlantics of classes 108 and 308, and the ten-coupled class 380.
+Notable 'special' designs included the rack railway steam locomotives of class 269 for the Erzbergbahn and the narrow gauge Yv for the Ybbstalbahn.